TheHolyOneZ/SharpMonoInjector-2.7-TheHolyOneZ-Edition-/README.md

 * Improved error recovery when pipe communication fails.
 * Thunderstore paths now properly scanned under AppData.
 * Router remembers last successful injection path per game.

+#### ⌨️ Keybinds

+* Keyboard shortcuts for common actions to improve workflow efficiency.

+#### 🔍 Inspector

+* Built-in assembly inspector for examining loaded assemblies and their contents.

+#### 🔧 Fixed Eject Button

+* Resolved issues with the eject functionality for better reliability.

+#### 🔄 Reload and Force Remove Buttons

+* Reload button to refresh injected assemblies without restarting the process.
+* Force remove button to forcibly eject assemblies if needed.

+#### 📁 Profile Management Enhancements

+* Moved saved profiles from eject side to inject side for better organization.
+* Redesigned the saved profiles UI with improved layout.
+* Enhanced edit name profile UI for easier profile management.

+#### 📦 Auto-Inject Dependencies

+* Toggle button for automatic dependency injection.
+* Custom dependencies paths support:
+  * If auto-inject is enabled but no custom path is set, dependencies are searched in the same folder as the selected DLL.
+  * If a custom path is specified, dependencies are loaded from that folder.
+* All new fields and options are saved via profile, fully integrated with the profile system.

 ---